pyOpenSci/lessons/github-git/pull-request.md

 If you go to the parent repository, you will see the PR listed there.

 :::{tip}
+Take note that your pull request can be modified at any time, but do so with caution.

-You can modify the title and description of your pull request at any time - even after you've submitted the pull request.
+* You can modify the title and description of your pull request even after you've submitted it.
+* New commits to your working branch will be visible in your open PR until they are merged.
+*
+Any changes made to it will potentially delay a review from maintainers.
+It's best to submit the PR, review it, and leave it unchanged until you get feedback.
 :::

 ## Close or move a Pull Request to draft